KungPhoo/ba67-basic/readme.md

 In most cases you can use wildcard characters `*` and `?` for loading existing files.

+### Cloud file storage
+With `CLOUD` you can specify a webserver, that BA67 can use as a remote drive.
+There are no subdirectories on a cloud storage.
+You simply `CHDIR "CLOUD"` to navigate the current directory to the previously defined cloud storage.
+See the `CLOUD` command for details.

 ### boot.bas
 The C++ class that derives from the C++ class `Os` should